 - After smudging each room, let smudge stick go out completely before putting it away for next time

 That’s it!
 Pretty easy, right?
 But maybe you’re wondering what you should be doing while you’re meandering through each room.
-There are a couple guidelines for that too- let’s get into smudging affirmations!
+There are a couple of guidelines for that too- let’s get into smudging affirmations!

 Affirmations are something you say, or intentions you set, while you’re smudging.